CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab26.md

 ### Task 2.2: Add code to create a Face API client

+In this task, you’ll import the required namespaces and instantiate FaceClient with AzureKeyCredential and your endpoint, enabling secure calls to the Face API from your code.

 1. In the cloud shell command line, enter the following command to open the code file for the client application:

     ```